atafs/PROJECTS_until_2014/README.md

 This repository is divided into Themes.
 More specifically Programming languages.

-  = JAVA: is divide by a super and todosProjectos.
+  = JAVA: divided by a super and todosProjectos.
 Using mainly Eclipse, but also Netbeans and text Editors (Notepad++, Sublime)

       - In the super there are all the mini projects, exercises, projects that I have done.
 With all the projects exported as JAR files and Libraries created.
 Leaving only access to the Main.
       - In the todosProjectos there is all the source code, without being packaged in JAR files and Libraries.